SATVILab/CompTASA/README.md

 - Run `apptainer-pull`
 - Run `apptainer-vscode`
 - Within VS Code:
-    - In a terminal where the working directory is `CompTASA`, run `repos-git-clone`.
+    - In a terminal where the working directory is `CompTASA`:
+      - Run `repos-git-clone`
+      - Run `repos-workspace-add`
     - For each analysis/data processing repo (just not this infrastructure repo), e.g. `PipelineGatingIlcTasa`:
       - Switch to them as your working directory, e.g. `cd ../PipelineGatingIlcTasa`.
       - Run `config-r-renv-restore`.